History of Zamalek SC: Egyptianization, unprecedented success (1915–1941)

+In the early 1920s, C.I.S.C. became the strongest football team and the main major force in Egyptian football.
 In 1921, C.I.S.C. won the Sultan Hussein Cup, becoming the first Egyptian team to ever win a title.
-In 1922, the club won the inaugural season of the Egypt Cup (in a 2-1 victory over Britain's Schroeders), followed by victories in the 1932, 1935 and 1938 seasons.
+In 1922, the club won the inaugural season of the Egypt Cup (in a 2-1 victory over Britain's Schroeders), and the first Cairo League winners in 1923, followed by victories in the 1932, 1935 and 1938 seasons.
 The club also won the Cairo League in 1930 and 1932.

-A new board was formed in 1923 with General Mohamed Heidar as president and Youssef Mohamad as secretary.
+A new board was formed in 1923 with Lieutenant General Mohammed Haidar as president and Youssef Mohamad as secretary.
 In the winter of 1924, the club moved for the third time to Geziret Al Zamalek on the west bank of the River Nile, and west of Gezira island and became known as Cairo International Sports Club - Zamalek.

+In this era, C.I.S.C. won several Egypt Cup, and Cairo League titles.
+More than a generation emerged in the team that lived in the memory of the Egyptian audience such as; Ali El Hassani, Galal Kuraitam, Abdelrahman Fawzi, Moustafa Taha, Mohamed Latif, Ali Riadh and others.